 Honey Roasted Carrots In the (Environmentally-Friendly & Safe) Bag

-Because Cherie is French and because I like to keep my family’s environmental exposure to aluminum as low as possible (you can read more about why I like to do this HERE), we decided to swap the aluminum foil “bags” called for in Jamie’s recipe for parchment bags.
-Parchment bags/ “pouches” are easy enough to make (see directions below in the recipe) but you can also purchase ready-made culinary paper cooking bags such as the ones manufactured by PaperChef HERE.
+I like to keep my family’s environmental exposure to aluminum as low as possible.
+You can read more about why I like to do this HERE.
+Therefore, I decided to swap the aluminum foil “bags” called for in Jamie’s recipe for parchment paper homemade “bags”.
+Parchment bags are easy enough to make.
+However, you can also purchase ready-made culinary paper cooking bags such as the ones manufactured by PaperChef HERE.

 Not only are parchment paper bags a more environmentally safe choice when compared to aluminum, we believe they are safer too.
-As an added perk, cooking in parchment—-or as Cherie would say, “en papillote”,—seals in nutrients.
+As an added perk, cooking in parchment – “en papillote”,—seals in nutrients.
 That seals the deal for me!

-Also, because I just can never ever follow a recipe exactly (I always have to add my own little twist!), I tweaked Jamie’s recipe a bit just to totally align it with everything we do here at Clean Cuisine.
+Also, because I always have to add my own little twist to a recipe, I tweaked Jamie’s recipe a bit.
+The original recipe didn’t totally align with everything we do here at Clean Cuisine.
 I don’t personally know Jamie, but I know any good chef always encourages culinary creativity, so I am certain Jamie would not be offended.

 Carrot Nutrition 101: